 - be able to analyse problems in computational terms, and have had repeated practical experience of writing computer programs in order to solve such problems;

 - be able to evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems; and

 - be responsible, competent, confident and creative users of information and communication technology.

 At the start of the academic year, all pupils are taught a series of online safety and digital citizenship sessions.
 Through the Rising Stars Switched on Computing scheme of work, we provide an inventive and inspiring, project-centred computing curriculum designed for Early Years up to Year 6.
-The curriculum comprises six units covering programming, computational thinking, creativity, computer networks, communication and productivity.
+The curriculum comprises of six units covering programming, computational thinking, creativity, computer networks, communication and productivity.
 Weekly slots are allocated to each year group for Computing as well as a STEM (Science, Technology, Engineering and Mathematics) week in the Summer term for cross-curricular activities to further enhance the curriculum .
 We are very well resourced with a large suite of Chromebooks operating G Suite for use across the school.